CSE437s/SP2025-Semester-Project/README.md

 &lt;Name of your group's TA&gt;

 ## Objectives
-&lt;Our project is a stock option dashboard that provides authentication, paper trading, and stock insights using data analytics and machine learning.
-The frontend is built with Next.js, the backend with FastAPI, and the database uses MongoDB, all hosted on Azure for scalability and reliability. &gt;
+Our project is a stock option dashboard that provides authentication, paper trading, and stock insights using data analytics and machine learning.
+The frontend is built with Next.js, the backend with FastAPI, and the database uses MongoDB, all hosted on Azure for scalability and reliability.

 ## How to Run